|Last Quarterly Update:||1/9/2017|

 |Business Challenges||Financial Information||Glossary & Acronyms|

 Companies in this industry sell prescription drugs, over-the-counter medications, health and beauty products, and general merchandise from physical retail locations.
-Major companies include Walgreens, CVS Caremark, and Rite Aid (all based in the US), along with Rexall and Shoppers Drug Mart (Canada), Grupo Casa Saba (Mexico), China Nepstar (China), AS Watson (Hong Kong), Matsumotokiyoshi (Japan), Phoenix and Celesio (Germany), and Alliance Boots (Switzerland).
+Major companies include Walgreen Co, CVS Health, and Rite Aid (all based in the US), along with Rexall (part of Canada's Katz Group) and Shoppers Drug Mart (also from Canada), China Nepstar (China), AS Watson (Hong Kong), Matsumoto Kiyoshi (Japan), Celesio and Dirk Rossmann (Germany), and Walgreen-owned Boots the Chemists (UK).

-Global pharmacy sales are expected to reach $1.4 trillion by 2017, driven by the aging of the population and increased health awareness, according to Lucintel.
+Global retail pharmacy sales are expected to reach $1.4 trillion by 2017, according to Lucintel.
+Growth drivers include the aging of the population and increased health awareness.
+North America, with about 40% of worldwide pharmaceutical sales, is the largest market, followed by Europe and Japan with about 25% and 10%, respectively.

-Demand is driven by the aging of the US population and advances in medical treatment.
+Demand is driven by the aging of the US population, awareness of health issues, and advances in medical treatment.
 The profitability of individual companies depends on access to medical insurance groups.
 Large companies have economies of scale in purchasing and in access to large groups of customers.
-Small companies can compete effectively through convenient location or special merchandising.
-The US industry is concentrated: the 50 largest companies generate about 70 percent of revenue.
+Small companies can compete effectively through convenient locations or special merchandising.
+The US industry is highly concentrated: the four largest companies generate about 70% of revenue.

 Would you or your company benefit from having unlimited access to First Research's industry intelligence tools?Learn More About Subscription Options